vmware/burp-rest-api/README.md

  exist already.

 `--config-file=<filename>` : Opens the project using the options contained in the selected Burp configuration file.
-To load multiple configurations, this arugment can be passed more than once with different values.
+To load multiple configurations, this argument can be passed more than once with different values.

 For more information on Projects, refer to the Burp Suite documentation [here](https://portswigger.net/burp/help/suite_burp_projects.html).